An American Female Marine’s Response To “American Woman”

 by Anna Kalkbrenner

-I recently read an article on gender segregation in the Marine Corps, posted here in Havok Journal.
+I recently read an article on gender segregation in the Marine Corps, posted here in Havok Journal [editor’s note: “American Woman” article is no longer available as of 2 July 2019].
 Having been a female Marine for 5 years, I’ve spent quite some time contemplating and discussing this topic myself, so I was curious to see what the author had to say.
-Imagine my surprise when I discovered it was written by woman who had been in the Army.
+Imagine my surprise when I discovered it was written by a woman who had been in the Army.
 Now, anybody can have an opinion, and serving in a different branch of the military doesn’t automatically disqualify a person from having a well thought out and educated opinion on gender segregation in the Marine Corps.

 Unfortunately, this author appears to have very little knowledge of Marine Corps training and the citations she provides are vaguely related at best but are mostly completely irrelevant.
 Given that she has a very strong opinion on the evils of gender-segregation and requests every type of authority figure turn young women away from the Few and the Proud, I feel obligated to correct some misconceptions and allow those young women to make a more informed decision.
 The Marine Corps isn’t for everybody, but a person deserves to have all the information before making that decision.